13 AMAZING Things to Do in Suqian, China 2026 (Complete Travel Guide)

 When is the best time to visit Suqian?

-The ideal times to visit Suqian are April to June and September to October.
-Spring offers spectacular flower blooms and cherry blossoms, while autumn provides comfortable weather and beautiful fall colors.
-Summer can be hot and humid, while winter is cold but less crowded.
+April to June and September to October are the best windows.
+Spring brings the flower blooms and cherry blossoms; autumn brings comfortable temperatures and fall color.
+Summer is hot and humid; winter is cold but quieter.

 How do I get to Suqian?

-• Nearest airport: Xuzhou Guanyin Airport (60km away)
+• Nearest airport: Xuzhou Guanyin Airport, about 60 km away

 How many days should I spend in Suqian?

-Plan for 2-3 days to see the main attractions comfortably.
-This allows time for Santai Mountain, Xiang Yu’s Hometown, Luoma Lake, and the distillery tour, plus shopping and dining experiences.
+Plan on 2-3 days to cover Santai Mountain, Xiang Yu’s Hometown, Luoma Lake, and the distillery tour, plus time for food and shopping.
+Add a day if you’re making the Xuzhou side trip.

 What should I buy as souvenirs from Suqian?